 |Job Title||Job Growth Rate||Median Salary|

 Who Is Getting a Master’s Degree in Neurobiology & Neurosciences?

 At the countrywide level, the racial-ethnic distribution of neurobiology majors is as follows:

 |Black or African American||17|

 |Hispanic or Latino||30|

-Neurobiology appeals to people across the globe.
+Americans aren’t the only ones with an interest in Neurobiology.
 About 16.1% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea